-If you’ve ever tried to lose weight, especially for health reasons, you have probably come across articles and blog posts touting the benefits of intermittent fasting.
+If you’ve ever tried to lose weight, especially for health reasons, you’ve probably come across articles and blog posts touting the benefits of intermittent fasting.

-It’s also known as intermittent energy restriction in dietitian, nutritionist, and health coach circles.
-Regardless of which term you use, intermittent fasting is a method of voluntarily cycling between fasting and nonfasting time periods.
+It may also be known as intermittent energy restriction in the dietitian, nutritionist, and health coach circles.
+Regardless of which term you use, intermittent fasting is a method of voluntarily cycling between fasting (times during which you don’t eat) and nonfasting periods.

-What really caught my eye was people who claimed to “reverse” their diabetes after following strict programs of intermittent fasting.
-Many said they had lost weight and were able to stop taking diabetes medication.
+What really caught my eye was people who claimed to “reverse” their type 2 diabetes after following strict programs of intermittent fasting.
+I knew it wasn’t possible to reverse type 1 diabetes, but many people with type 2 said they had lost weight and were able to stop taking their diabetes medication.

 I was skeptical since there’s never a shortage of new weight loss programs and methods advertised.
-Of course, some work, but they often require so many hours of meal prep, unique exercises, expensive supplements, and shakes that they are either unattainable or unsustainable.
+Of course, some work, but they often require so many hours of meal prep, unique exercises, or expensive supplements and shakes that they’re either unattainable or unsustainable.

 My first question was: How do you actually do intermittent fasting?
 I was willing to try something new, but I wasn’t willing to spend hundreds of dollars per week on a scam.

 I decided not to try the fast diet because I like structure and routines.
-Having 2 days of the week being drastically different while also juggling my family and career, sounded unsustainable.
+Having 2 days of the week be drastically different while also juggling my family and career sounded unsustainable.

-I was committed to trying something new and didn’t want to set myself up for failure, so I decided to try the Leangains protocol.
+I was committed to trying something new and didn’t want to set myself up for failure, so I decided to try the Leangains protocol (16/8 method).